 JP Green School invites children and teens to learn and live in harmony with nature.
-We are open four days/week for homeschoolers (ages 5-10) during the school year.
+We are open three days/week for homeschoolers (ages 5-10) during the school year.
 Teenagers 13+ may apply to be paid assistants.

 We encourage young people to adopt the mindset of sustainability through urban gardening, cooking, building, and scientific inquiry into the natural world.